 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column.

 There is something about spring that makes us want to get on and do things.
-Whatever the reason, be it the beginning of warmer days, more daylight or simply the idea of spring being a time for renewal its a really popular time to move home.
+Whatever the reason, be it the beginning of warmer days, more daylight or simply the idea of spring being a time for renewal and it's a really popular time to move home.

 The value of your home is determined by many factors, and a good local Estate Agent will be able to explain why your home is valued at what it is.
 Some of the factors you must consider yourself though, excluding the obvious such as your homes location, outbuildings, land etc. include: